sethkong/penchecks/README.md

 ```

 - Step 2: Optionally, create a environment variable for the PostgreSQL connection string.
 The hard-coded connection string in the project can be removed if its environment variable is setup.
-The PostgreSQL connection string was intentionally hard-coded for the convenience.
+The PostgreSQL connection string was intentionally hard-coded for convenience.
 It can be removed from the `appsettings.json` file of the `ATMApp.API` project and also from the `DatabaseContext.cs` file of the `ATMApp.Data` project.

 ```
 ATM_ConnectionStrings__SqlConnectionString=Host=localhost;Port=5432;Database=atmapp_dev;Username=postgres;Password=postgres
 ```

 - Step 3: Create database objects by running .NET EF Core migrations.
-From a Terminal, assuming the .NET Core SDK and Entity Framework Core tools were isntalled, change directory into the `ATMApp.Data` directory and issue the following command.
+From a Terminal, assuming the .NET Core SDK and Entity Framework Core tools were installed, change directory into the `ATMApp.Data` directory and issue the following command.

 ```
 dotnet ef database update